Schertz style class invariants for higher degree CM fields

 \begin{proof} We know from Theorem~\ref{th:maintheorem} that $f(\tau_1)$ is a class invariant.
-Divisibility of all the $C_i$ by $N$ follows with a little computation from equiprimitivity and the other properties of an $N$-system.
-It remains to prove that the given values are the conjugates.
+Equiprimitivity and the other properties of an $N$-system imply that all the $C_i$ are divisible by $N$; so actually all the $f (\tau_i)$ are class invariants.
+It remains to show that they are Galois conjugates as given by~\eqref {eq:artin}.